DHR-Store/AI_desktop_controller/README.md

 ---

 ## 🎙 Smart Voice Assistant

 - Offline Voice Recognition
 - Natural Language Processing
-- Custom Commands Support
+- Custom Command Support
-- Text to Speech Response
+- Text-to-Speech Responses

 ---

 ## 📱 Smartphone Control Mode

-> Phone se PC ko control karo real-time
+> Control your PC in real-time from your phone

-- Same WiFi par connect
+- Connect via same WiFi network
 - Web-based control panel
 - Instant command execution
-- No extra software required
+- No additional software required

 ---

 # 💖 Set Waifu & Connect MateEngine

-This section explains how to setup your Waifu package and connect it with MateEngine.exe properly.
+This section explains how to set up your Waifu package and connect it with `MateEngine.exe`.

 ---